Denied Workers’ Compensation Claim in Columbus

 How a Workers’ Comp Lawyer Helps With Denied Claims

-• Build a stronger case with the right medical records, documentation, and expert opinions
+- Build a stronger case with medical evidence and documentation

-• Represent you at hearings before the Ohio Industrial Commission
+Represent you at hearings before the Ohio Industrial Commission - Handle appeals and additional legal action if needed

 We’re not intimidated by the BWC or your employer.
 I’ll make sure your injury, even if it aggravated a pre-existing condition, is taken seriously and documented correctly.